 Building a diverse workforce is the right thing to do.
 It's also a way to improve your business and deliver more value.
-Grants and programs like these can help you find the diverse candidates you need to make that happen.
+Programs and grants for diversity and equity like these can help you find the diverse candidates you need to make that happen.

 Financial insights for your business